aws-samples/eks-workshop-v2/website/docs/observability/open-source-metrics/business-metrics.md

 Access the ui in your web browser ,following instructions detailed in workshop under [Exposing applications](https://www.eksworkshop.com/docs/fundamentals/exposing/).
 Once you load the ui page, add a couple of watch orders so we can generate the metrics.

-The application code will capture the business metrics outline above.
+The application code will capture the application metrics outline above.
 These metrics are exported to Amazon Managed Prometheus.
 We will use Amazon Managed Grafana to visualize the metrics.

 Use the below script to run load-generator to place watch orders to capture the custom metrics.